 Can you drive with a broken water pump?

-No, you should not drive a car with a failing or bad water pump, because it’s a serious issue.
-If the engine hasn’t started to overheat, it won’t be long.
-Once that happens, you are facing serious engine damage internally that isn’t simple to repair.
+No. You should not drive a car with a failing or bad water pump, because it’s a serious issue.
+If the engine hasn’t started to overheat already, it won’t be long.
+Once that happens, you are facing serious internal engine damage that isn’t simple to repair.

 The majority of vehicles have a warning light that tells you when the engine is overheating.
 Once this light comes on, you are out of time.
 In fact, the engine may have already gotten hot enough to cause damage.

 As with any mechanical failure of your vehicle, it’s best to have the problem looked at right away.
 Yet, when it comes to the cooling system, you have no time to wait.
 This isn’t a system you want to procrastinate with when it comes to diagnosis and repair.